Ard3ny/ard3ny.github.io/_posts/2025-02-05-Install-and-Configure-proxmox-homelab2-0.md

 It may be useful for scenarios like those where you frequently access nextcloud/immrich/bookstack instances, where the caching provides a great buffer for slow HDD speeds.

+> Rule of thumb according to some people on reddit and forums is: use 2GB + 1GB for every 1TB of effective storage you will be using.
+For example if effective storage 8TB, then you should use 10GB of ARC.
+{: .prompt-info }

-That's why I leave it at approximately 15%.
+ I leave it at approximately 15%, which 10GB for me.

 ##### Check the current ARC limit